fenar/packer-skunkworx/README.md

 # AI Installer Discovery Image Builder for MAAS

 ## Introduction
-The Packer template in this directory creates a CoreOS AMD64 image for use with MAAS.
+The Packer template in this directory creates a CoreOS based AMD64 image for use with MAAS.

 ## Prerequisites (to create the image)
 * qemu-utils